Palantir: Finances

+In December 2025, the UK Ministry of Defence awarded Palantir a £240 million three-year contract.

 Influence on other companies

 Palantir's success has led a new wave of companies (mostly in the defense sector) to follow its business model, often connected to its personnel.
 The Wall Street Journal and Business Insider have described a "Palantir Mafia" that they compared to the PayPal Mafia.
-The WSJ has written that venture-capital firms, such as Palumni VC and XYZ Capital, have emerged with a mission to invest in startups founded by former Palantir employees.
+The Wall Street Journal has written that venture-capital firms, such as Palumni VC and XYZ Capital, have emerged with a mission to invest in startups founded by former Palantir employees.
 Those mentioned include founders of companies like Anduril Industries, 8VC, Addepar, and Ironclad.
 Joe Lonsdale also co-founded anti-drone tech startup Epirus.

-The German unicorn Helsing is built as a German or European answer to Palantir.
+The German unicorn Helsing was built as a German or European answer to Palantir.
 Thiel also had a role in Helsing's success, and the company is considered part of the "Thiel ecosystem", though he does not directly invest in it.
 Govradar is a startup focused on public procurement for the German government and Bundeswehr.
 It was founded in 2020 by former Palantir employee Sascha Goyk, who has also served as a Bundeswehr reserve officer since 2005.
-His task at Palantir was developing solutions to make the company’s data analytics platform accessible to police and intelligence agencies in Germany, but because the company faced intense scrutiny, he left and founded his own company.
+His task at Palantir was developing solutions to make the company's data analytics platform accessible to German police and intelligence agencies, but because Palantir faced intense scrutiny, he left and founded his own company.
 Nordic Air Defence (NAV) is a Swedish startup developing counter-drone missile technology that is staffed by former employees of Palantir and Quantum-Systems, which is backed by Thiel Capital.
 Thiel-backed SNÖ Ventures invests in NAV.